Kiranendra/django-demo/README.md

 						 })
 			]

     *Repeat step-18.
 Go to admin page and add the products.
-THejfl dgjbsdgj

 52. Update the `settings.py` to work with images like this: